jiepengwang/NeuRIS/README.md

 Cite as below if you find this repository is helpful to your project:

 ```
-@article{wang2022neuris,
-      	title={NeuRIS: Neural Reconstruction of Indoor Scenes Using Normal Priors},
+@inproceedings{wang2022neuris,
+  title={Neuris: Neural reconstruction of indoor scenes using normal priors},
   author={Wang, Jiepeng and Wang, Peng and Long, Xiaoxiao and Theobalt, Christian and Komura, Taku and Liu, Lingjie and Wang, Wenping},
-	journal={arXiv preprint arXiv:2206.13597},
-	year={2022}
+  booktitle={European Conference on Computer Vision},
+  pages={139--155},
+  year={2022},
+  organization={Springer}
 }
 ```